 In the fourth and final season, the Durrells’ idyllic island life is cut short by the outbreak of World War II — but that’s not where the story ends.

 Hosted by “The Durrells in Corfu’s” leading lady, Keeley Hawes, the one-hour documentary “What the Durrells Did Next” is the definitive true story behind one of the best-loved families in TV drama.

 Lifting the lid on every family secret, heartbreak and triumph, it reveals how Corfu shaped the personalities and ambitions of each family member.
 It’s an outlandish story of African expeditions, global fame, heartbreak and the establishment of a zoo dedicated to saving endangered species.

 The TV special describes how young Gerry Durrell grew up to be a world-famous zoologist whose ideas on conservation revolutionized the roles of zoos forever, how Larry Durrell nearly won the Nobel Prize for literature–but was deemed to have too much sex in his books–and how flirtatious Margo stayed forever young on cruise ships across the world.
 (Read more about Gerald Durrell’s books here.)

 With exclusive testimony from HRH Princess Anne, family members, experts, and the actors who brought these beloved characters to life, the show is packed with revelations and personal insights.

 When is What the Durrells Did Next on PBS?

 Watch “What the Durrells Did Next,” a PBS MASTERPIECE Special, on Sunday, November 10, 2019 at 8pm ET.
+Watch the trailer below.